Solidworks or Fusion 360, which software is a better choice in 2020? Or is there a clear winner between the two?

 - Free Trail – Both Dassault Systems and Autodesk offer 30-day trails for their software.

 - Student/Educator Editions – Solidworks offers a student license for $150/year.
 Fusion 360 is available for free; you just need to renew the license once every three years.

-- Subscriptions – Fusion 360 is available for $495/year, and this includes annual software upgrades.
-When you purchase the license for Solidworks, you effectively own that year’s version, but if you want the latest version of Solidworks year-by-year, you can pay an annual maintenance subscription.
+- Subscriptions – Fusion 360 is available for $495/year, including annual software upgrades.
+When you purchase the license for Solidworks, you effectively own that year’s version, but if you want the latest year-by-year version, you have to pay an annual maintenance subscription.
 It costs about $1500 or more, depending upon which version you have.

 - Cloud Credits – What are “Cloud Credits,” you ask?
-Well, they are tokens that need to be purchased to gain single-use access to Fusion 360’s more powerful tools such as simulation, rendering, etc. 1 Cloud Credit = 1 USD
+Well, they are tokens that need to be purchased to gain single-use access to Fusion 360’s more advanced tools such as simulation, rendering, etc. 1 Cloud Credit = 1 USD.

 Winner: Fusion 360

 This one took me a little thought, and I switched my verdict after more consideration.
 At first, I was inclined to give this one to Solidworks simply because Solidworks has more capabilities.

 When I first saw the Fusion 360 UI, I thought, “Are you kidding me?”
 There seemed to be a few buttons and so few options that I thought there was no way it could do all the advertisements said it could.
 But after watching a few tutorial videos, I started to see that looks can be deceiving.
 All the options and capabilities in Fusion 360 are just organized in a way that gives it a straightforward and unintimidating look.

 (Left; Fusion 360 UI.
 Right; Solidworks UI)